ZCHAnalytics/K8s-resume-with-tf-azure-pwsh/README.md

 - [x]  Simulate Load: Use a tool like Apache Bench to generate traffic and increase CPU load.
 - [x]  Monitor Autoscaling: Observe the HPA in action with `kubectl get hpa`.

-This can be done thoruhg a [file](challenge-steps/10-autoscale.yaml) or with a CLI command: kubectl autoscale deployment a-pod-for-retail-therapy --cpu-percent=50 --min=2 --max=10 ab -n 100 -c 10 URL
+This can be done configuring a [file](challenge-steps/10-autoscale.yaml) or with a CLI command: kubectl autoscale deployment a-pod-for-retail-therapy --cpu-percent=50 --min=2 --max=10 ab -n 100 -c 10 URL